-We have three primary outcomes: 1) firms' decision to hire women, 2) firms' experience in hiring women, and 3) willingness to comply with social norms.
+We have three primary outcomes: 1) firms' decision to hire women, 2) firms' experience in hiring women, 3) top managers' willingness to comply with social norms for themselves, and their willingness to comply with social norms for their workers.

 The first outcome, firms' decision to hire women, comes from the hypothetical choice method.
 It is the reported probability for hiring women to fill the 10 sawing positions at the hypothetical Company A.